ihamdi/Lada-Detectron/README.md

 ```

 ## Dataset:
-Images for custom dataset were obtained from Google, and the masks were created and exported to json using [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via.html).
+Images for custom dataset were obtained from Google, and the annotations were created and exported to json using [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via.html).
 The dataset has a total of 41 images: 29 for training and 12 for validation.

 ## How to Use:
 Press Run All on the Jupyter Notebook to load the data and then train and validate a model on the dataset.